makezurich/makezurich-badge-2023-circuitpython/Getting Started.md

 * How to measure RSSI, is there a command?
 * What is a good RSSI?
 * Why is OTAA better than ABP? [link](https://www.thethingsindustries.com/docs/devices/abp-vs-otaa/#otaa)
+* What does the package "supervisor" do?
+It is used to receive data over serial, while being plugged into USB.